 The launch of the DAO and CRV allowed the protocol to become profitable while also maintaining its governance model, which is based on liquidity commitments and the duration of ownership.
 As such, the protocol has an incentive structure that rewards long term vested investors.

 The explosion of DeFi trading, especially with the most recent Chinese ban on cryptocurrencies, means that decentralised applications have a growing use-case as capital seeks to find a new home.
 In this regard, DEXs like Curve Finance are fairly useful.

 Additionally, DeFi activities such as yield farming and liquidity mining are tailwinds for the protocol, since yield-bearing assets are highly valuable in an environment where global economies are struggling for passive returns.

 Coupled with the platform’s incentive structure, diverse liquidity pools and options for users and liquidity providers, there are a fair amount of features that Curve Finance has captured, which partly explains why it is so popular.

 Putting it all together

 All in all, Curve Finance stands out as one of the popular, liquid and reliable decentralised financial (DeFi) protocols.
-In fact, the protocol holds the top DEX spot on defipulse, with over $11.3 billion in locked liquidity at the time of publishing.
 No doubt, the spate of collaborations, liquidity pools and general usability is a tailwind for the project as decentralised finance continues to proliferate.